stupid-ai-stuff/docs/docs/static/general-prompt-advice.md

 > Note: Try to use a known axiom with the AI.
 If it does not work, attempt to explain the axiom to the AI.
 I find that using the summary paragraph from wikipedia is generally enough.

 #### Conversational Context
 The AI is **exceptional** at this.
-Given that this is a core language concept, the AI will
+Given that this is a core language concept, the AI  be able to find this context easily.
+Explain using text as you would explain the conversation / social interaction to another human.

+### Verbosity
+To use an old physical-security addage: *"when it doubt, write it out"*, the concept here is, always feel free to include additional context for the AI.

 ## In Context Information